 In operation since 1953, the Trans Mountain Pipeline system is the only pipeline system in Canada that transports both crude oil and refined products to the West Coast.
 Trans Mountain moves product from Edmonton to marketing terminals and refineries in the central BC region, the Greater Vancouver area and the Puget Sound area in Washington state, as well as to other markets such as California, the US Gulf Coast and overseas through the Westridge Marine Terminal.

 Go here for more information about Kinder Morgan operations in Canada.

 About Kinder Morgan

-Kinder Morgan is the largest midstream and the third largest energy company (based on combined enterprise value) in North America with an enterprise value of approximately $105 billion.
-It owns an interest in or operates approximately 130,000 kilometers of pipelines and 180 terminals.
+Kinder Morgan is the largest midstream and the third largest energy company in North America.
+It owns an interest in or operates approximately 135,000 kilometres of pipelines and 165 terminals.

 Kinder Morgan’s pipeline systems transport a variety of products such as natural gas, refined petroleum products, crude oil and carbon dioxide (CO₂).
 Its terminal facilities handle such products as gasoline, jet fuel, ethanol, coal, petroleum coke and steel.